 - In a large pot over high heat, add at least 2 quarts of water and 1 tablespoon of kosher salt (or 1 1/2 teaspoons of sea or table salt), and bring to a boil.
 The salt will ensure your pasta is well flavored.

-- Meanwhile, In a medium pan over medium heat, add 1 1/2 teaspoons oil, When hot, add the ground beef (or extra-firm tofu crumbles).
-Sprinkle with the turmeric and mash the meat into crumbles and stir occasionally for about 7 to 9 minutes or until completely browned.
-Remove the meat with a slotted spoon and discard any remaining fat.
+- Meanwhile, In a medium pan over medium heat, add 1 1/2 teaspoons oil.
+When hot, add the ground meat or poultry (or extra-firm tofu crumbles).
+Mash the meat into crumbles and stir occasionally for about 7 to 9 minutes or until completely browned.
+Remove it with a slotted spoon and discard any remaining fat.

 - Using the same pan, heat the remaining 1 1/2 teaspoons of oil over medium-high heat and add onion and 1 teaspoon of salt.
-Cook until the onions are golden, about 8 minutes.
+Cook until the onions are begining to brown, about 8 minutes.
 Reduce heat if necessary to keep the onions from sticking, and/or add a tablespoon of water.

-- Add the ginger garlic paste to the onions and stir for 1 to 2 minutes until it no longer smells raw.
-Next, add the chili powder, cloves, cinnamon, and coriander.
-Stir, cooking the spices for another minute, then add the tomato sauce or minced tomatoes.
-Cover and simmer for 6 minutes if using the puree or sauce.
-If using fresh tomatoes, add another 5 minutes to the cooking time, or until the tomatoes are completely cooked.
+- Cover and simmer for 6 minutes if using the puree or sauce.
+If using fresh tomatoes, add another 5 minutes to the cooking time, or until the tomatoes are completely broken down.

 - When the water is boiling add your pasta, give it a good stir.
 Cook until al dente (while it still has some firmness) or to your preference.

 - Return the meat or tofu (or add cooked lentils) to the pan with the onions and tomato mixture.
 Cook for 7 more minutes stirring several times, continuing to break down the meat.